mcjauregui72/CNN_MedImageClassification/README.md

 | ensemble_model |        0.964473 |           0.238297 |          0.601385 |
 | chained_model  |        0.793376 |           0.660674 |          0.727025 |

-Best Model: The chained_model achieves the highest composite score, combining good accuracy and consistency.
-Most Consistent Model: The ensemble_model has the highest balance score but suffers from low accuracy, reducing its practical utility.
-General Performance: The first_model and second_model are very similar in terms of composite scores, with the second model having slightly better consistency.
-Recommendation: Use the chained_model as the primary choice due to its balance of accuracy and consistency.

 ## Model Performance Summaries

   first_model